Elementary Education (K-6) Licensure - BA, BS

 Students must earn a grade of "C" or above in all education department courses, required supporting courses and STEM courses in order to progress in the education program.

 Educators must use communication skills in myriad formats, for a multitude of purposes, with a variety of audiences.
-Therefore, the education department integrates literacy, process writing, information management, technology and development of teacher dispositions across and throughout its curriculum.
+Therefore, the education department integrates literacy, process writing, technology and development of teacher dispositions across and throughout its curriculum.

 See also: Master of Arts in Education (graduate catalog)